-The final design (and timing) for the EWS are still under redefinition with respect to what was reported in Euclid Collabora- 1045 tion: Scaramella et al. (2022).
-However, we already know that for DR1 we will have different observations in the Northern and Southern sky, with the latter lacking a u band filter in the complementary ground-based observations.
+The final design (and timing) for the EWS are still under redefinition with respect to what was reported in Euclid Collaboration: Scaramella et al. (2022).
+However, we already know that for DR1 we will have different observations in the northern and southern sky, with the latter lacking a u band filter in the complementary ground-based observations.

-Therefore, we perform another test to quantify the perfor- 1050 mance degradation once we remove the u filter from the target sample.
+Therefore, we perform another test to quantify the performance degradation once we remove the u filter from the target sample.
 As reported in Appendix A, except for the u - g color, which is the second most important one, the u band is typically absent from the first ~ 30 features in terms of importance and usually appears with less than 0.5% importance.
-As such, we ob- 1055 serve a small reduction in the metrics performance, of the order of ~ 3%, for all the methods and fields considered.
+As such, we observe a small reduction in the metrics performance, of the order of ~ 3%, for all the methods and fields considered.